slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 rendering the theories of special and general relativity unusable in this scenario. $\square$

+#

 > &#9432; Note: that does not yet mean Einstein's first postulate or the Lorentz transformation are false.
+The theory of the former however cannot be attributed to much of the experimental results of the latter as it currently is.